memgraph/docs/products/memgraph/v1.2.0/reference_guide/networkx/nxalg/nxalg.pagerank.md

     * **weight** (*mgp.Nullable[str]*) – (default=’weight’)
     Edge data key to use as weight.
-If None weights are set to 1.
+If `None`, weights are set to 1.

     * **dangling** (*mgp.Nullable[str]*) – (default=None)